Balaji-11-udayasuriyan/LaravelApi/README.md

 3. Setup environment configuration: cp .env.example .env
    Then open the .env file and update your database credentials and other settings as needed.
+4. store the api into the database php artisan fetch:api-users

-4. Generate application key:
+6. Generate application key:
    php artisan key:generate

-5. Run database migrations:
+7. Run database migrations:
    php artisan migrate

-6. Start the development server: php artisan serve
+8. Start the development server: php artisan serve

-7. Access the app:
+9. Access the app:
    Open your browser and visit http://localhost:8000